nickbakeruvic/full-mern-stack-app/README.md

 ```

 Recommended:
-- Configure NGINX to sit in front of your server and forward traffic from port 80 / 443 to your node server's port so that standard http / https traffic is routed to your server directly
+- Configure NGINX to act as a reverse proxy and forward HTTP/HTTPS traffic to the node server's port
-- Use PM2 to manage the node process (`pm2 start index.js`).
+- Use PM2 to manage the node process (`pm2 start index.js --watch --ignore-watch="node_modules"`).
 PM2 will restart the node process if it ever crashes and will help ensure the server does not go down.
+Starting `index.js` in watch mode will tell PM2 to automatically restart the node process upon changes to any files.

 # Setup (development)